gradiuscypher/grIDS/docs/elastic_stack.md

 Filebeat is a log shipper that can take many inputs and ship to many different places.
 It also has a lot of resiliance to failure, with a ton of store+forward and other features built in.

 #### Installation
-If you followed the previous instructions for setting up the Elastic APT repo, you can now just install Filebeat via apt
+If you followed the previous instructions for setting up the Elastic apt repo, you can now just install Filebeat via apt

 ```
 apt-get install filebeat